- Code of Ethics

 Employees, officers, and directors must advance the Company’s legitimate interests when the opportunity to do so arises.
 You must not take advantage of opportunities for yourself or another person that are discovered through your position with the Company or the use of property or information of, or entrusted to, the Company.

 Gifts and Gratuities

-Employees, officers and directors must not accept, or permit any member of his or her Immediate Family to accept, any gifts, gratuities or other favors from any customer, supplier or other person doing or seeking to do business with the Company, other than items of nominal value.
+Employees, officers, and directors must not accept or permit any member of his or her Immediate Family to accept, any gifts, gratuities, or other favors from any customer, supplier, or other person doing or seeking to do business with the Company, other than items of nominal value.
 Any gifts that are not of nominal value should be returned immediately and reported to your supervisor.
 If immediate return is not practical, they should be given to the Company for charitable disposition or such other disposition as the Company believes appropriate in its sole discretion.
-For purposes of this policy, nominal value is considered $100 or less.
+For purposes of this policy, the nominal value is considered $100 or less.